KelvinHere/Yoga_Milestone_4/testing.md

     </script>
 ```
 - Result - The static file now has access to the CSRF Token again and the buttons function correctly

+## 4 - Payment Attacks
+***

+### Place an order without paying

+**Situation**
+    - Steps to defeat the payment system
+        - Add item to basket
+        - Go to checkout page and remove the stripe card element so the submit form will be valid
+        - Disable JavaScript so the form is sbmitted without stripe_elements.js checking that payment.intent has succeeded
+        - Enjoy free lessons

+**Task**
+    - Remove this exploit